Content Navigation

 Documents used along the form

-• IRS Form 982: This form is used to report the reduction of tax attributes because of discharge of indebtedness.
-Taxpayers can use it to exclude some forgiven debt from income.
+• IRS Form 982: This form is used to claim a reduction of tax attributes due to discharge of indebtedness.
+If you qualify for certain exclusions, such as insolvency, you will use this form to report those circumstances.

 Similar forms

-• IRS 1099-MISC: This form reports miscellaneous income, such as payments to independent contractors or rent payments.
-Like the 1099-C, it informs the IRS and the recipient about income that is not wages.
+• IRS 1099-MISC: This form reports miscellaneous income, such as payments to independent contractors.
+While it does not specifically address debt cancellation, both forms inform the IRS about income that may be taxable.

-• IRS 1099-INT: Use this form to report interest income over $10, including bank interest.
-Similar to the 1099-C, it informs taxpayers of income that must be reported.
+• IRS 1099-INT: This document reports interest income earned from savings accounts or investments.
+Similar to the 1099-C, it helps taxpayers track income that must be reported on their tax returns.

 • IRS 1099-DIV: This form reports dividends and distributions from investments.
-Just as the 1099-C indicates canceled debts, the 1099-DIV highlights earnings from investments.
+Both the 1099-DIV and 1099-C inform taxpayers about income sources, affecting their overall tax obligations.

-• IRS 1099-S: This form reports proceeds from real estate transactions.
-Similar to the 1099-C, it signals to the IRS about significant financial events affecting tax calculations.
+• IRS 1099-S: This document reports proceeds from real estate transactions.
+Similar to the 1099-C, it relates to financial events that can have tax implications for the recipient.

 Dos and Don'ts

-• Do verify the taxpayer identification number (TIN) of the debtor.
+• Do ensure you have the correct taxpayer identification number (TIN) for the debtor.

 • Do keep a copy of the completed form for your records.